 It tells me, this procedure, something about the strained nature of holding onto ethical political feeling, of being and producing and trying to write, laced with both futurity and oblivion, working in the shape and form of other poets who’ve come before us, from June Jordan to Lisa Robertson, just as these poems suggest that the new world is already among us, in “all the things we could do / in a room with some writing.”

 Scout Faller is a Pushcart-nominated poet and recipient of the Leijia Hanrahan Scholarship for Communist Women Smokers.
-They are currently pursuing their MFA at the University of Iowa.
-They are rarely bored..
+They are rarely bored.